 Actually, such an approach has already been explored in this context by Girimaji & Pope (1990).
-They end up with a very different dynamics for A (in the spirit of (1.3)), where a diffusion term D{ijkl} that depends explicitly on A appears, thus lying in the class of multiplicative noise models.
-More precisely, V{ij} and D{ijkl} are constrained to ensure that a particular contraction of A, namely the pseudo-dissipation $\varphi = \text{tr}(AA^{\top})$ (in units of viscosity ν), follows the dynamics of A and A appears.
-They thus impose that the dynamics of A (1.3), in particular, fulfils the dimensional Kolmogorov's prediction which thus defines precisely what we mean by the Kolmogorov time scale τ{η} .
+They end up with a very different dynamics for \bf{A} (in the spirit of (1.3)), where a diffusion term D{iikl} that depends explicitly on A appears, thus lying in the class of multiplicative noise models.
+More precisely, V{ij} and D{ijkl} are constrained to ensure that a particular contraction of A, namely the pseudo-dissipation $\varphi = \operatorname{tr}(\mathbf{A}\mathbf{A}^{\mathsf{T}})$ (in units of viscosity ν), follows the dynamics of an exponentiated Ornstein-Uhlenbeck (OU) process.
+They thus impose that the dynamics of A (1.3), in particular, fulfils the dimensional Kolmogorov prediction which thus defines precisely what we mean by the Kolmogorov time scale τ_n .
 Consequently, imposing the condition (1.7), they are able to reach any Reynolds numbers, as far as the variance of the elements of A are concerned.
 But assuming that φ is an exponentiated OU process has further consequences.
-In particular, $\ln(\varphi)$ is thus a Gaussian process, whose average is set by fulfilling the Kolmogorov prediction given in (1.7), and whose covariance decays exponentially along Lagrangian trajectories over a characteristic time scale.
-This was already checked in early direct numerical simulations of Lagrangian turbulence (Yeung & Pope 1989), where it is observed that indeed, to a good approximation, $\ln(\varphi)$ is a Gaussian random process whose covariance is consistent with an exponential decrease over the large time scale T (or integral turnover time scale) of turbulence.
+In particular, $\log(\varphi)$ is thus a Gaussian process, whose average is set by fulfilling the Kolmogorov prediction given in (1.7), and whose covariance decays exponentially along Lagrangian trajectories over a characteristic time scale.
+This was already checked in early direct numerical simulations of Lagrangian turbulence (Yeung & Pope 1989), where it is observed that indeed, to a good approximation, $\log(\varphi)$ is a Gaussian random process whose covariance is consistent with an exponential decrease over the large time scale T (or integral turnover time scale) of turbulence.
 This stochastic modelling of φ compares thus well at this stage to numerical flows and is defined up to a free parameter, called \hat{a} in Girimaji & Pope (1990), that has to be determined from empirical data.
-Unfortunately, higher order moments of φ are poorly predicted, and do not compare appropriately with the \mathcal{R}e dependence of the fluctuations observed in experimental (Van Atta & Antonia 1980; Sreenivasan & Antonia 1997) and numerical (Ishihara et al. 2007) flows.
-We will develop these ideas in section 2.1.
+Unfortunately, higher-order moments of φ are poorly predicted, and do not compare appropriately with the \mathcal{R}e dependence of the fluctuations observed in experimental (Van Atta & Antonia 1980; Sreenivasan & Antonia 1997) and numerical (Ishihara et al. 2007) flows.
+We will develop these ideas in § 2.1.
 Let us just keep in mind that this modelling needs to be improved in order to be realistic in face of observed fluctuations.
-To this regard, it turns out that the \mathcal{R}e -dependence of moments of velocity derivatives observed experimentally and numerically (Sreenivasan & Antonia 1997; Ishihara et al. 2007) are well described by the multifractal formalism, as depicted, for instance, in Borgas (1993) and Frisch (1995).
+In this regard, it turns out that the \mathcal{R}e -dependence of moments of velocity derivatives observed experimentally and numerically (Sreenivasan & Antonia 1997; Ishihara et al. 2007) are well described by the multifractal formalism, as depicted, for instance, in Borgas (1993) and Frisch (1995).
 We need thus to develop a new stochastic model for pseudo-dissipation able to reproduce the observed fluctuations of the velocity gradients, and furthermore to be consistent with the multifractal picture.

-$$\mathbb{E}(\varphi) = \mathbb{E}\left[\operatorname{tr}(AA^{\top})\right] = \frac{1}{\tau{\eta}^{2}},\tag{1.7}$$
+$$\mathbb{E}(\varphi) = \mathbb{E}[\operatorname{tr}(\mathbf{A}\mathbf{A}^{\top})] = \frac{1}{\tau_n^2},\tag{1.7}$$